rachitnigam/rachitnigam.com/content/post/predictable-accelerator-design.md

 > new programming language that leverages sub-structural types to make hardware
 > design predictable.

+Ever wondered why more people don't build their own computer chips?
+Maybe the answers are obvious---chips must cost millions of dollars to produce, painfully hard to design one in the first place, and even after that, there is no guarantee that you'd beat Intel's optimized chips.
+Right?

+FPGAs, or field programmable gate arrays, are a kind of fancy computer architecture that can be reconfigured to behave like another circuit.

 This blog post assumes some familiarity with reconfigurable architectures and High-Level Synthesis.
 If you want a quick overview on those, check out my blog post on [compiling for the reconfigurable future](/post/reconf-future).

+Every programmer has opinions on the fundamental primitives of computation: stateful memories, first-class functions, objects.
+Unfortunately, all of these models are incorrect.
+The fundamental primitive of computation is electricity.

+The flow of electricity through transistors forms the foundation of modern computing.
+If you want to perform a computation in *the most performant way possible*, you need to build a custom circuit for it.
+There are just two
+problems: building circuits in painfully tedious and fabricating them is even more costly.
+Field programmable gate arrays (FPGAs) are a kind of fancy circuit that can be reconfigured to mimic the behavior of another circuit.
+FPGAs are cheaper than fabricating your own chip and are available on cloud providers like AWS.
+That means that the second problem---that circuits are too costly to design---is basically solved.
+So what's stopping everyone who cares about performance from using FPGAs?

+### Build a circuit

+The fundamental answer is that programming FPGAs is quite hard.
+In fact, its exactly as hard as building your chip because FPGAs repurposed the programming model for circuit design and use them

 High-Level Synthesis (HLS) is the idea of transforming functional descriptions of programs into performant and efficient hardware designs.
 The productivity